 Giving birth is one of the most incredible and physically demanding experiences of your entire life.
 But the process doesn't end once your little one is born—it actually goes on for weeks after birth, generally while you are at home bonding with your baby.

 We're sure you (and everyone else) will be busy attending to the baby's every need.
 And while that's great, we also want to make sure that YOU are being taken care of as well.

 As a midwife and mom, I've cared for thousands of women healing from childbirth.
 Here's what you need to know to have the best possible postpartum recovery (along with our favorite products to help the process).

 Women typically bleed for about 6 weeks after birth (check out our bleeding warning signs at the bottom of this article).
 The bleeding will start heavy and taper off over the course of a few weeks.

-Pro tip- many cultures around the world practice belly binding, the art of wrapping fabric around a woman's abdomen after she gives birth.
-This has nothing to do with “looking trim" and everything to do with comfort: many moms find that belly binding relieves back pain, helps with their posture and simply makes their midsection feel more secure.
+Try it: Many cultures around the world practice belly binding, the art of wrapping fabric around a woman's abdomen after she gives birth.
+This has nothing to do with “looking trim" and everything to do with comfort: many moms find that belly binding relieves back pain, helps with posture and simply makes their midsection feel more secure.